gwcbi/haphpipe/README.md

 ### Description

-Stages to annotate consensus sequences.
+Stages to annotate and extract regions from sequences using a reference sequence and GTF file.
+Also includes a module that calculates summary statistics.

 ##### pairwise_align